 The sample WordPress post will be moved to the Trash folder.
 If you want to restore it just click on the Undo link next to the post moved to the Trash message …

-(WordPress Post Deleted)
+(WordPress Sample Post Deleted)

 (WordPress Sample Page)

-You could just keep the sample page and replace the content with real content, but you would then have to change other settings (like the post slug) and miss out on some valuable opportunities to instantly notify search engines and attract new visitors when you publish new content (we’ll show you how to configure WordPress to do this later in this tutorial module).
+You could just keep the sample page and replace the content with real content, but you would then have to change other settings (like the post slug) and miss out on some valuable opportunities to instantly notify search engines and attract new visitors when you publish new content (we’ll show you how to configure WordPress to do this later in this training module).

 As you will be adding real pages to your site shortly, let’s just simply delete this sample page.

-(Pages Menu – All Pages)
+(Pages – All Pages)

-This opens the WordPress ‘Pages’ screen …
+This opens the WordPress ‘Pages’ section …

-Hover below the “Sample Page” entry and a menu will display.
+Place your mouse below the “Sample Page” entry and a menu will display.
 Click on Trash to delete the sample page …

 (WordPress Pages – Trash)